abankalarm/abankalarm.github.io/_tabs/about.md

 order: 4
 ---

-I'm Karan Bamal, a security researcher a penchant for offensive security.
+I'm Karan Bamal, a security researcher with a penchant for offensive security.

 For a closer look at my professional profile, visit my LinkedIn: https://www.linkedin.com/in/karanbamal/